Author Clark & Noonan, LLC

-The attempted murder charge, although not always easy to prove, carries a ten to twenty year New Jersey State Prison sentence with a lengthy period of parole ineligibility (85% of the sentence). (read more about attempted murder in my 8-27-09 post).
-Certainly, the length of the sentence on that charge, alone, is going to have to be factored into any plea negotiations by the defendant and his attorney.
+The attempted murder charge, although not always easy to prove, carries a ten to twenty-year New Jersey State Prison sentence with a lengthy period of parole ineligibility (85% of the sentence). (read more about an attempted murder in my 8-27-09 post).
+Certainly, the length of the sentence on that charge alone will have to be factored into any plea negotiations by the defendant and his attorney.

 I do not mean to bore anyone with excessive details, or the obvious benefit concurrent time has to consecutive time, but the type of sentence a defendant is facing must always be factored into plea negotiations.

-I have had numerous conversations with my client’s where they have had no idea that a particular charge could be run consecutively.
-A defense attorney can often negotiate concurrent time prior to trial despite an initial offer of a consecutive sentence.
+I have had numerous conversations with my clients where they have had no idea that a particular charge could be run consecutively.
+A defense attorney can often negotiate concurrent time before trial despite an initial offer of a consecutive sentence.

-Of course, we all know that many client’s are not guilty and should, regardless of potential consequences, exercise their right to a trial.
+Of course, we all know that many clients are not guilty and should exercise their right to a trial regardless of potential consequences.
 An injustice, however, occurs when his attorney fails to let him make the decision and neglects to inform him of his potential consequences prior to the plea cut-off date.

-Clark, Clark & Noonan, LLC is an exclusive criminal law firm consisting of former prosecutors and a New Jersey Supreme Court certified criminal trial attorney.
-For a free consultation related to any State or Federal criminal matter call Clark, Clark & Noonan, LLC today at 732-303-7857.
+Clark & Noonan, LLC is an exclusive criminal law firm consisting of former prosecutors and a New Jersey Supreme Court certified criminal trial attorney.
+For a free consultation related to any State or Federal criminal matter call Clark & Noonan, LLC today at 732-333-3011.